 Age: The older you are, the higher the policy cost may be.
 However, some insurances offer special rates for seniors.

-Level of coverage: You can opt for cheaper travel insurance as well as comprehensive, more expensive plans to cater to your individual needs.
+Level of coverage: You can opt for cheaper basic travel insurance as well as comprehensive, more expensive plans to cater to your individual needs.

 Length of trip/s: A single trip policy is generally cheaper than a multi-trip policy and shorter trips often pose less risk of medical incidents and travel interruptions, resulting in lower costs.
-For frequent travellers and if you are planning multiple trips a year, annual or multi-trip policies can save you money while covering you for multiple short terms trips.
+For frequent travellers and if you are planning multiple trips a year, annual or multi-trip policies can save you money while covering you for multiple short term trips.